-In an attempt to correct economic short falls, authorities in Nigeria used consolidation as the main policy instrument in the 2004-2006 reforms.
-According to Soludo (2004 p.
-1) said consolidation will bring about "a diversified, reliable and strong banking industry that will guarantee the safety of depositors money and play active developmental role in the economy and compete regionally and globally.
+In an attempt to correct economic short falls, authorities in Nigeria used consolidation as the main policy instrument in the 2004-2006 monetary reforms.
+According to Soludo (2004) consolidation will bring about a diversified, reliable and strong banking industry that will guarantee the safety of depositors money and play active developmental roles in the economy and compete regionally and globally.

-According to Aminu (2007), consolidation provides opportunities to diversify portfolios with higher return and to avoid the mistake of the past and prevent a return to financial crises and minimize recurrent financial crises, the strictly critically appraise the performance of banks using consolidation as a technique measuring performance.
+Aminu (2007), consolidation provides opportunities to diversify portfolios with higher return and to avoid the mistake of the past and prevent a return to financial crises and minimize recurrent financial crises.
+The performance of banks are appraised using consolidation as a measure.